PfClaKr/Ecole42Paris_Override/level06/workthrough.md

 ***********************************
 -> Enter Serial: 42
 ```
+We can find one excutable file **level06**, who takes 2 standard input Login and Serial. \
 Check it with GDB. \
 \
 The program itself has some tangled algorithm, which looks horrible at first sight on machine code. \